 Roof Cleaning Tips

-One of the simplest methods to clean your roof is by removing loose debris, like leaves and twigs, with a broom or leaf blower.
+One of the easiest ways to clean your roof is by removing loose debris, such as leaves and twigs, with a broom or leaf blower.
 It's important to avoid using metal tools as these can damage roof tiles.
-Always work carefully, starting from the top and moving downwards to prevent pushing debris under the tiles.
+Always work carefully, starting from the top and working your way down to avoid pushing debris under the tiles.

 Skylight Cleaning